pachterlab/CP_2023/README.md

 ## Notebooks Directory Contents

 1) **notebooks**
-  Quantitative distortion analysis notebooks from which Figures were generated for each dataset used.
+  All analysis notebooks from which Figures were generated.
-  Notebook directories listed below for the corresponding Figure plots.
+  Notebook directories listed below for the corresponding Figures.

     * Figure 2: `jaccardDistort_Fig2a`, `combinedFigurePlots_Figs2a_4a_7`, `cellRankAnalysis_Figs2b_4b`, `equidAnalysis_Fig2c`
     * Figure 3: `uteroMixingAnalysis_Fig3a`, `scanoCompMixingAnalysis_Fig3b`